BoidCMS/boidcms.github.io/folder.md

 ## `data/`
 This folder is created during the first time visit to the website, it is used to store the database file `database.json` and `debug.log` file.
-This folder is protected by default, plugins can use this folder to store sensitive data.
+**This folder is protected** by default, developers should use this folder to store data.

 ## `media/`